-For our TEDxTinHauWomen events we source speakers in three ways…
+For our TEDxTinHauWomen events we laregly source speakers in a 2-step process

 During the Open Mic process we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:

-- Link to current theme: this year’s theme is What Now?
+1. Link to current theme: this year’s theme will be announced late May

 Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guidelines: